celo-org/celo-monorepo/packages/docs/validator-guide/attestation-service.md

 ## Monitoring

-It is important to monitor the Attestation Service and also [monitor the full node](monitoring.md) that it depends on.
+It is important to monitor the Attestation Service and, if using a full node for key management, also [monitor the full node](monitoring.md) that it depends on.

 ### Logging